Wild Camping in the Lake District: The Ultimate Guide To Surviving the Lakes

 Are you allowed open fires whilst camping?

-You need permission to light a fire on someone’s land, when you are remote camping in the Lake District.
-In fact, you need permission to wild camp but while you may get away with pitching up a tent, unless you are in a really secluded area a fire will be noticeable.
+You need permission to light a fire on someone’s land, when you are remote camping.
+In fact, you need permission to camp but while you may get away with pitching up a tent, unless you are in a really secluded area a fire will be noticeable.

-We hope the tips above will help if you are planning to go wild camping in the Lake District.
+We hope the tips above will help if you are planning to go wild camping AROUND THE Lake District.
 Just remember to choose a remote spot, close to water and which is protected from the elements such as Angle Tarn.

 Ready?
 Then pack your backpack and head to the lakes for an adventure to remember!